bentonow/bento-dotnet-sdk/BUILD.md

 ## Automated CI/CD

-The project uses GitHub Actions for automated builds and deployments.
-There are two main workflows:
+The project uses GitHub Actions for automated builds and deployments:

-### 1. Build and Publish (`build-and-publish.yml`)
+### Build and Publish (`build-and-publish.yml`)

 **Triggers:**
 - Push to `main` or `develop` branches